La'cryma Christi: Post-La'cryma Christi activities and temporary reunions

-Rhythm guitarist Koji died from esophageal cancer on April 15, 2022.
-The four surviving members of La'cryma Christi reunited to headline both nights of the Cross Road Fest, which took place at the Makuhari Event Hall on November 15 and 16, 2025.
+La'cryma Christi's discography was made available for download and streaming on most digital music services on October 3, 2025, with the exception of "Siam's Eye" and Warm Snow.
+La'cryma Christi headlined both nights of the Cross Road Fest, which took place at the Makuhari Event Hall on November 15 and 16.
 With one of Koji's guitars displayed on stage, Creature Creature guitarist Shinobu joined them as a support musician.
-They will then hold their first tour in 12 years, Night Flight ~Final Call~, between December 24 and January 14, 2026.
+Their first tour in 12 years, Night Flight ~Final Call~, was held between December 24 and January 14, 2026.
 Due to demand, additional dates were added for between March 14 and May 9, under the title Night Flight ~Last Finale~.
+La'cryma Christi also performed at a memorial concert for Koji at Toyosu Pit on April 12, where they unveiled their first new song in 20 years; "Shinkirō" (蜃気楼).
+Titled Koji Memorial & Birthday Live 2026 ~Eternal Blue~, the concert also featured Koji's two other bands, ALvino and Alice in Menswear.
+To commemorate their 30th anniversary, La'cryma Christi will perform a concert at SGC Hall Ariake on May 8, 2027.